 Arts/humanities and the need for science

 Art is using the imagination to express ideas or feelings, particularly in painting, drawing, sculpture, also drama, music and writings; humanities are studies about the way people think and behave like philosophy, religion, history, language and anthropology.
 Arts/humanities express the values, meaning and beauty of nature, human and environment to inspire responsible productivity and social organisation.
-Everybody is an artist to a degree, since we all have natural dispositions to conceive, appreciate and desire beauty and goodness.

 Despite their fundamental importance, arts/humanities depend on science for actualizing, storing or sharing their creative ideas.
 The beautiful ideas from the arts cannot be actualized without material productivity from pure sciences.
 The tools for expressing arts like pencil, pen, camera, recorder, printer, papers and other building or creative materials come from pure science.
-Also, great ideas from the humanities for social growth and harmony cannot be actualized without understanding social structures and institutions using the social sciences.
+Also, great ideas from the humanities for social growth and harmony may not be actualized without understanding social structures and institutions using the social sciences.

 Science and the need for arts/humanities

 Science is the knowledge about the structure and behaviour of the natural and physical world, based on facts that you can prove, for example by experiment.
 It is through applying scientific knowledge on natural resources that humans create wealth as machines and consumer goods for sustaining life.
 All communication gadgets, transport networks, vehicles, furniture, wears, weapons, buildings, healthcare, agricultural, sports and entertainment equipment, even social organization proceed from science.
-The use of scientific productivity as a measuring scale for superiority among different countries questions the social relevance of arts/humanities.

 “Arts/humanities define beauty and goodness for science to actualize them in the society.